Matra Government to Government - Matra G2G

 Your activities must involve cooperation with at least one Netherlands government or semi-government institution.
 It would help if you also involved local civil society organisations and knowledge institutions.

 As an organisation, you can receive funding for up to 3 projects.
-If your organisation submits more than 3 applications (as a lead party, a partner or a third party), please be aware that we will consider the 3 best applications for funding.
+If your organisation submits more than 3 applications (as a lead party, a partner or a third party), we will consider the 3 best applications for funding.
 You cannot apply for a subsidy for activities you have already received full or partial funding for.

 Also, your subsidy application must meet the following conditions and project goals.